YidneT/sample-repo/README.md

-# YidnekTheEthio Class of June Zevangadi
+# YidnekZEthio Class of June ZEvangadi